 In the United States, holistic health took root during the 1960s and ’70s.
 Concern about our environment was growing, women and cultural minorities were demanding a voice and new opportunities, and ease of travel and communications opened up the world.
 Today, this emerging model of healthcare draws from the best of modern scientific medicine and cross-cultural healing wisdom passed down over centuries.

-In the Master's in Holistic Health Studies (MAHS) on our St. Paul campus, our academic and experiential program gives you the tools to integrate holistic health into a variety of professions and fields.
+In the Master of Arts in Holistic Health Studies (MAHS) on our Minneapolis campus, our academic and experiential program gives you the tools to integrate holistic health into a variety of professions and fields.
 Opportunities for skill development, empowerment and transformation prepare you to play a leading role in the evolution of health and healing.

 Our graduates apply their research-based knowledge, entrepreneurial spirit, caring and creativity in a wide variety of ways: